President Biden Announces New Action to Ease the Burden of Housing Costs

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Kansas to supplement state, tribal and local recovery efforts in the areas affected by the Cottonwood Fire Complex starting March 5, 2022 and continuing.
+FEMA has issued a Major Disaster Declaration for the state of Rhode Island to supplement state and local recovery efforts in areas affected by a severe winter storm and snowstorm from January 28-29, 2022.
 The following counties have been approved for assistance:

 Public Assistance: